Further Investigation of the Survivability of Code Technical Debt Items: Research Methodology

-\begin{itemize} \item \textbf{Bug} is a synonym of fault, which is a manifestation of an error in the software, such an incorrect step, process, or data definition in a computer program~\cite{ISO/IEC/IEEE2010}. \item \textbf{Code Smells} are surface indications of a deeper problems in the system~\cite{Fowler1999,fowler2018refactoring}, and they are ``sniffable'' at code level~\cite{Fowler2006}.
-Code-Smells are sometimes also referred as Code Anti-Patterns, which are common reoccurring solutions to a problem, which generate negative consequences~\cite{Brown1998}. \item \textbf{Vulnerability} is a weakness in an information system, system security procedures, internal controls, or implementation that could be exploited by a threat source~\cite{NIST2012}.
+\begin{itemize} \item \textbf{Bug}: SonarQube defines bugs as a coding error that will break your code and needs to be fixed immediately.
+It is important to clarify that SonarQube \textit{bugs} are not what it is reported in issue tracking systems, but rather detected through its static analysis.
+SonarQube's definition contrasts with the most spread definition of \textbf{Bug}: a synonym of fault, which is a manifestation of an error in the software, such an incorrect step, process, or data definition in a computer program~\cite{ISO/IEC/IEEE2010}. \item \textbf{Code Smell}: SonarQube defines Code Smells as a maintainability issue that makes your code confusing and difficult to maintain. \textbf{Code Smells} are commonly defined as surface indications of deeper problems in the system~\cite{Fowler1999,fowler2018refactoring}, and they are ``sniffable'' at code level~\cite{Fowler2006}.
+Code-Smells are sometimes also referred to as Code Anti-Patterns, which are common re-occurring solutions to a problem, which generate negative consequences~\cite{Brown1998}. \item \textbf{Vulnerability}: SonarQube defines Vulnerabilities as a point in your code that's open to attack. \textbf{Vulnerabilities} are usually referred as a weakness in an information system, system security procedures, internal controls, or implementation that could be exploited by a threat source~\cite{NIST2012}.
 A vulnerability ``does not cause harm in itself as there needs to be a threat present to exploit it~\cite{ISO/IEC2018}''. \end{itemize}

+We want to emphasise that SonarQube's definitions of the code TDI types should be considered in its own context.
+In this paper, when we refer to the above-mentioned TDI types, we refer to SonarQube definitions.

+The rest of this subsection is dedicated to providing examples for each type of code TDI from SonarQube.